I could get used to island hopping, this time we arrived in Grand Turk and Caicos. I felt like an intrepid explorer!

 The sea was buoyant, there were more beach shelfs, so mind your step when you are getting into the sea.

-To the left of the beach you can make out the third largest coral reef, there are boat excursions and some tours, however many people chose to have a beach day like we did.
+To the left of the beach you can make out the third largest coral reef, there are boat excursions and some tours.
+You can island hop, whale watch, fish or choose to have a beach day like we did.

 We walked around the craft markets and met friendly locals with their children.